 The Enterprise Payroll and Time & Attendance Modernization (HawaiiPay) project is led by the Department of Accounting and General Services (DAGS) Accounting Division in partnership with the Office of Enterprise Technology Services.
-The HawaiiPay project launched in November 2016 to modernize payroll and time & attendance systems to provide greater functionality and efficiencies in serving more than 75,000 full- and part-time employees statewide.
+The HawaiiPay project launched in November 2016 to modernize payroll and time & attendance systems to provide greater functionality and efficiencies in serving approximately 63,000 full- and part-time employees statewide.
 The project represents a significant opportunity to further transform the culture of government to embrace and accelerate the adoption of more efficient, less paper-dependent ways of doing business.

 The State of Hawaii as an enterprise will modernize, expand and leverage solutions to integrate data, functionality and compliance reporting to continue to efficiently meet enterprise resource planning functions and needs for human resources, payroll administration, time reporting, financial and budget management.

 - Minimize customizations and use delivered functionality to manage cost and ensure long-term supportability.

 - Align and build to modern industry best practices.

 - Improve and standardize processes to maximize efficiency and effective-ness and reduce risk.

 For Banks and Credit Unions

 The HawaiiPay project is helping the state to replace its mainframe payroll system that is over 50 years old with a single integrated software system called PeopleSoft.
 The new payroll system will enable payroll offices of state jurisdictions, departments and agencies to reduce the manual, paper-intensive process by using a modern online application.